Why Should You Own The Trade Desk?

 - “According to IDC, TV advertising spend is projected to grow from $239.8 million in 2015 to $17.3 billion in 2019.”

 - Zenith’s Programmatic Marketing Forecast predicts that programmatic advertising will grow 31% in 2017, which is faster than all digital channels.
 The report also estimates that programmatic will grow faster than social media, which is expected to grow 25%.
-And online video is estimated to grow at 20%.
-Zenith USA is like the Gartner of digital advertising.
-On its website, they call themselves the ROI agency, “the world’s best advertising forecasters.”
+And, online video is estimated to grow at 20%.
+Zenith USA is like the Gartner (NYSE:IT) of digital advertising.
+On its website, it calls itself the ROI agency, “the world’s best advertising forecasters.”

 If programmatic advertising does reach 42 billion by 2020, things are looking good for TTD.
-The company, due to its supply-side focus and omnichannel presence should be able to grow faster than the market.
+The company, due to its supply-side focus and omnichannel presence, should be able to grow faster than the market.
 If not, then we would not be looking at a superior company.
 TTD is currently second place behind AppNexus in terms of market share.
 Some estimates peg The Trade Desk at around 2% market share in the programmatic realm currently.

-The big picture: the markets TTD is in are growing quickly and the growth runway for the company is long.
+The big picture: the markets TTD is in are growing quickly, and the growth runway for the company is long.
 Based on TTD’s recent investor day presentation, the TAM will grow to more than $1 Trillion within 10 years.

 Growth Drivers